ryansydnor/blog/content/blog/predicting-food-demand-nyc.md

 How do you compare 1 degree of temperature change with 1 inch of precipitation?
 You normalize!
 How do you create a decision tree with a range of values from 0-100?
 You convert into categories!
 How do you control for seasonality?
 You create dummy variables!
 After spending some time cleaning our data, we were ready to move on to the analysis.

-*Caveat: Google Trends data shows demand to the time frame queried and will not show daily granularity for a query longer than 6 months.
-This means we had to stick two separate results together, leading to a slightly skewed result.*
+*Caveat: Google Trends data shows demand relative to the time frame queried and will not provide daily granularity for a query longer than 6 months.
+Since we wanted an entire year, we had to stick two separate, 6 month data sets together.
+We controlled for this with a dummy variable, but it still skewed our results.*

 ## Develop Models